bhite1/aws_devops/README.md

 # Installation steps
 ## From CloudFormation
+1. Create an EC2 KeyPair from the Management Console.
+It won't be used but is needed for the stack to create.
-Use the provided `cloudformation-template.json` and wait for the EC2 instance to pass its status checks.
+2. Use the provided `cloudformation-template.json` and wait for the EC2 instance to pass its status checks.

 ## From an EC2 Instance
 ```